The Best Rewards Credit Cards With No Foreign Transaction Fees The Best Rewards Credit Cards With No Foreign Transaction Fees

 Credit CardBest ForWelcome OfferBonus Rewards CategoriesAnnual Fee

-Savor Rewards from Capital OneCash back rewards$300 Cash Back after you spend $3,000 on purchases within 3 months from account opening4% Cash Back on dining, entertainment, and popular streaming services; 3% at grocery stores; and 1 % on all other purchases.$95
+Savor Rewards from Capital OneCash back$300 Cash Back after you spend $3,000 on purchases within 3 months from account opening4% cash back on dining, entertainment, and popular streaming services; 3% at grocery stores; and 1% on all other purchases.$95

-Capital One Venture Rewards Credit CardFixed-value rewardsEnjoy a one-time bonus of 75,000 Miles once you spend $4,000 on purchases within 3 months from account opening2 miles per dollar on every purchase, every day, and 5 miles per dollar on hotels and rental cars booked through Capital One Travel.$95
+Capital One Venture Rewards Credit CardTransferable rewards75,000 Miles once you spend $4,000 on purchases within 3 months from account opening2 Miles per dollar on every purchase, every day.
+5 Miles per dollar on hotels, vacation rentals and rental cars booked through Capital One Travel.$95

 U.S. Bank Altitude™ Reserve Visa Infinite® CardFixed-value rewards — premium cardEarn 50,000 points when you spend $4,500 in the first 90 days of account openingEarn 3X points for every $1 on eligible net travel purchases and mobile wallet spending$400

 If you choose the right rewards card, you don’t have to make any extra effort to avoid this nasty fee.
-Just use your card for every purchase, and your transaction will be converted to U.S. dollars on your statement—typically at a much better exchange rate than you’ll get exchanging U.S. dollars for local currency.
+Just use your card for every purchase, and your transaction will be converted to U.S. dollars on your statement — typically at a much better exchange rate than you’ll get exchanging U.S. dollars for local currency or choosing to pay in the local currency at checkout.

 The reason you get a great exchange rate is that payment processors convert huge volumes of foreign currency every day.
-That means you’re getting the wholesale rate Visa or Mastercard pay on all their global transactions, will little or no markup.
+That means you’re getting the wholesale rate Visa or Mastercard pay on all their global transactions — done with little or no markup.

 However, the banks have one additional trick up their sleeves: When making a purchase abroad, you may be given a choice between paying in U.S. dollars or the local currency.
 You definitely don’t want to convert the transaction to dollars.
 This service, also known as Dynamic Currency Conversion, is a huge ripoff.